SAND-Lab/MEA-NAP/README.md

 ## Contributing

+### Code

+We are always keen to have collaborators who are interested in contributing to the application of network metrics and/or code in MEA-NAP.
+Please let us know if you are interested.
+For current SAND users and collaborators, please see contributing code instructions in the MEA-NAP documentation.

 ### Documentation: How to build read-the-docs website locally

 The documentation of this toolbox is managed using read-the-docs and sphinx.
 To build and test the website on your local computer, you first need a python environment (eg. see [anaconda](https://www.anaconda.com/products/distribution)), then you want to install sphinx